kenahoo/RHadoop-Wiki/Tutorial.md

 <a name="logisticregression">
 ## Logistic Regression

 Now onto an example from supervised learning, specifically logistic regression by gradient descent.
-Again we are going to create a function that encapsulate this algorithm.
+Again we are going to create a function that encapsulates this algorithm.

 <pre>
 rhLogisticRegression = function(input, iterations, dims, alpha){